OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Introduction

-- Describe the processes of the OS virtualizing resources and doing it efficiently
+- Map out the processes of the OS virtualizing resources and doing it efficiently
-- Identify the main physical parts that make up the PC for the OS to run
-- Articulate the function of an operating system
+- Make a hardware design of the operating system

 ### Processes